MicrosoftDocs/winrt-api/windows.graphics.display/displayinformation_autorotationpreferences.md

 ## -remarks
 This property is static.

-The operating system is not obligated to honor auto-rotation preferences.
+The operating system is not obligated to honor the app's auto-rotation preferences.
 In particular, the preferences are not respected in overlapped windowing mode.

 ## -examples